You will pay in-state/in province tuition/fees directly to your host campus.

 Philosophy/Religious Studies: Philosophy

 Political Science: Political Science

 Sociology/Social Work: Gender Studies, Sociology

 GPA and Other Academic Requirements

 Important Notes: URGENT: The 327.00 per semester health services fee is mandatory.
-The Student Health Insurance (in excess of 1300 a semester) is waivable with proof of insurance EXCEPT FOR INTERNATIONAL STUDENTS.
+The Student Health Insurance is waivable with proof of insurance EXCEPT FOR INTERNATIONAL STUDENTS.
 INTERNATIONAL STUDENTS CANNOT WAIVE THE HEALTH INSURANCE.